-Summative assessments occur a long way after the learning and teaching take place to provide information at the classroom level and to make instructional adjustments and interventions during the learning process.
-Hence the need of a different kind of assessment, namely formative assessment.
+Summative assessments occur a long way after learning and teaching take place to provide information at the classroom level and to make instructional adjustments and interventions during the learning process.
+Hence the need for a different kind of assessment, namely formative assessment.

 - Formative assessment is more valuable for day-to-day teaching when it is used to adapt the teaching to meet students’ needs.

 - It helps teachers to monitor their students’ progress and to modify the instruction accordingly.